Skip to content

 Custom images with Kustomize

-In this case, image_name should be the name of the image that you want to update to, rather than the currently running image.
+In this case, imageName should be the name of the image that you want to update to (the source image), while manifestTargets.kustomize.name specifies the original image name.

 Let's take Argo CD's Kustomize base as an example: The original image used by Argo CD is quay.io/argoproj/argocd, pulled from Quay container registry.
 If you want to follow the latest builds, as published on the GitHub registry, you could override the image specification in Kustomize as follows: